Find a FYRE Opportunity

 Potential Student Tasks

 The FYRE student will be part of a very active research team with undergraduate, graduate and postdoctoral researchers both at UNL and meeting virtually with our collaborator lab at UC Berkeley.
-The student will participate in all aspects of research, including group meetings, field collections, culturing the colony, and breeding and genome sequencing to understand the genetic basis of the wing dimorphism that enables dispersal and flight across these crickets species.
+The student will participate in all aspects of research, including group meetings, field collections, culturing the colony, breeding and genome sequencing to understand the genetic basis of the wing dimorphism that enables dispersal and flight across these crickets species.

 Student Qualifications